 - Kindergarten Readiness evaluations are $475.

-Once the estimate has been given for your particular need, a retainer for the full amount will be requested before scheduling.
+Once an estimate has been given for your particular need, a retainer for the full amount will be requested before scheduling.

 If you would like more information, or would like to schedule an evaluation, please fill out the contact form and indicate what service you would like.
 Our staff will contact you to answer any questions, gather additional information about what you need, and give you an estimate of the cost if you are doing testing.
 You can also call or email us for more information.